CalvinMaighan/dapplog/README.md

-# dapplog
+# ladder-caster

-A long list of Dapps I will need community support and funding to create.
+A resource collection game featuring crafting, breeding, and strategy on the blockchain.